Leaflets are produced to enable you to enhance the profile of your candidate

 have a look at the examples on The

-Straight Choice for layout designs.
+Straight Choice for layout designs. should it return.
 However, because The Straight

 Choice specialises in highlighting controversial negative leaflets I